abdulla-ashurov/sqlite-wrapper-cpp/README.md

 int main() {
     try {
-        // Create database, which will return error like an exception code if something goes wrong sqlite::Database db("test.db", sqlite::ErrorType::EXCEPTION);
+        // Create database, which will return error like an exception if something goes wrong sqlite::Database db("test.db", sqlite::ErrorType::EXCEPTION);

         // Create database, which will return error like a status code if something goes wrong